import sys

 incoming_data : input data (optional, default: None)

-The data to initialize the class with, can be a dictionary of data, a usi, or a compound object.
+The data to initialize the class with, can be a dictionary of data or a compound object.
 If not provided,

 the class will be initialized with the provided keyword arguments.
 If provided, the keyword arguments will still